Table of Contents

 5. Add Lemon Juice and Water

 You can first squeeze the lemon juice onto the stain before rubbing it directly or mix it up together and use a spray bottle.

-If no technique seems to work, you can use commercial dog repellents that can be used on furniture, or prepare your own DIY homemade repellents to scare the dog off from any problematic areas.
+If no technique seems to work, you can use commercial dog repellents that can be used on furniture or prepare your DIY homemade repellents to scare the dog off from any problematic areas.

-For natural solutions of dog repellents, a useful method is to use a bit of Cayenne Peppers because they contain a molecule that slightly irritates a dog’s skin, but not enough to cause them any problems.
+For natural solutions of dog repellents, a helpful method is to use a bit of Cayenne Peppers because they contain a molecule that slightly irritates a dog’s skin but not enough to cause them any problems.

-And regardless of whether you decide on using a store-bought solution or a home-made one, don’t leave the job half done and make sure that the smell has completely disappeared.
+And regardless of whether you decide on using a store-bought solution or a homemade one, don’t leave the job half done and make sure that the smell has completely disappeared.